-Shopify also offer a global CDN but there was no information about whether this is also the case with Square.
+Shopify also offers a global CDN but there was no information about whether this is also the case with Square.

 Ease of Use

-Getting started with Square isn’t the most straightforward process because when you sign up, you are not just signing up to the ecommerce platform but also the payment gateway and this means there many more steps in the sign up process, which isn’t ideal if you just want to try it out.
+Getting started with Square isn’t the most straightforward process because when you sign up, you are not just signing up to the ecommerce platform but also the payment gateway and this means there are many more steps in the signup process, which isn’t ideal if you just want to try it out.

-The dashboard itself is very easy to use as it has a nice, clean interface and the clearly labelled sidebar navigation menu makes it very easy to learn where everything is.
+The dashboard itself is very easy to use as it has a nice, clean interface and the clearly labeled sidebar navigation menu makes it very easy to learn where everything is.

 Getting started with Shopify is really easy to do, as it is simply a case of going to the Shopify website and entering your email address and creating a password.

 Once you have done this, you will be taken to a page where you are asked what stage your business is at such as just getting started or turning over X amount a year along with some other questions.
 You will then be asked to enter your business information, which is your name, store name and address.

 After you have done all this, you will be taken into your dashboard for the first time and be greeted by a short setup guide.